What Does COI Mean In Real Estate?

 What Does COI Mean in Real Estate?

-What Does Certificate of Insurance Mean in Real Estate
+What Does COI Mean in Contracting in Real Estate_

 Why Do You Need A COI For A Commercial Real Estate Property?